pourhadi/5simages/README.md

-# FirstFrame.app
+# StillMotion.ai

-FirstFrame.app is a web application that transforms static images into engaging videos using AI technology.
+StillMotion.ai is a web application that transforms static images into engaging videos using AI technology.

 ## Getting Started